Welcome to the largest mall and retail history site on the internet!

 We switch back to color photos for the following spread.
-These reveal the true beauty of the original CHRIS-TOWN, which -to the author- qualifies as one of the most stunning Mid-Century Modern malls ever built.
+These reveal the true beauty of the original CHRIS-TOWN, which -to the author- qualifies as one of the most stunning Mid-Century malls ever built.
 Here we see the Court Of Fountains, which was situated at the center of the 1,000-foot-long "refrigerated mall."

 Photo from Phoenix Public Library Collection / Petley Studios, Incorporated